-My father was a farm boy from Saskatchewan who became a fighter pilot and Lieutenant-Colonel in the Royal Canadian Air Force.
-He loved crossword puzzles and jazz music, and until he died in February, 1996 of lung and throat cancer he was learning about and enjoying the Internet.
+My father was a farm boy from the prairies of rural Saskatchewan, who became a fighter pilot and a Lieutenant-Colonel in the Royal Canadian Air Force.
+He loved doing crossword puzzles and playing jazz music, and until he died in February, 1996 of lung and throat cancer he was learning about and enjoying the Internet.

-My father was born Donald Lew Ingram, March 27, 1932 in Regina, Saskatchewan, the son of George Lew (born Minnesota, February 23, 1901) and Florence Kathryn (born Goven, Sask.
+My dad was born Donald Lew Ingram, March 27, 1932 in Regina, Saskatchewan, the son of George Lew (born Minnesota, February 23, 1901) and Florence Kathryn (born Goven, Sask.
 Nov.
 21, 1905).
-He died March 5, 1996 in Pembroke, Ont. after a six-month battle with cancer, leaving my mother Linda Miles Ingram, myself and my two brothers Miles and Mark.
+He died March 5, 1996 in Pembroke, Ont. after a six-month battle with cancer, leaving my mother Linda Miles Ingram, myself and my two brothers, Miles and Mark.

 Dad joined the Air Force in 1950, just after he turned 18, and took pilot training.
 His dad, Lew, had been a pilot as well, and helped train pilots at the first Prince Albert Flying Club in Saskatchewan.
 My Dad started his service with the First Air Division of the Royal Canadian Air Force, and got his Bachelor of Arts degree from the University of Western Ontario in 1955.

 After that, he served a tour of duty with First Division in Germany, flying mostly Sabres, and he and my mother and their growing family lived in a succession of apartments — one above a movie theatre, one above a garage, and they shared a house with two other couples on the edge of the Black Forest.
 My brother Mark and I were born in the hospital in Zweibrucken.